Mildura railway line: History

 The Pinnaroo line (Victoria) opened from Ouyen to Murrayville in 1912 and the South Australian border in 1915, connecting with the Pinnaroo line (South Australia) to Pinnaroo and Tailem Bend.
 The Genesee & Wyoming Australia line west of Pinnaroo was standardised in 1998 creating a break-of-gauge.
 Nevertheless, it is proposed to standardise the line from Geelong to Mildura and the line between Ouyen and Pinnaroo.
 In 2006, state and federal money was announced to upgrade the line to Mildura with gauge convertible sleepers.
 However, this upgrade will still leave the passenger service in limbo.

 The Morkalla line was completed from Red Cliffs to Meringur in the 1920s and extended to Morkalla in the 1930s.
 This line closed in the 1980s.
 A 2 km section of the line near Red Cliffs has been converted to a 610 mm-gauge steam railway, operated occasionally by the Red Cliffs Historical Steam Railway (see Victorian Tourism).

 In 1923, a series of sidings were placed between the Mildura station and the wharves on the Murray River.
 These included a zig zag section to enable trains to travel between the different elevations.
 These sidings were removed in 1973.

-A passenger service was provided by V/Line with three weekly overnight services from Melbourne (known as The Vinelander), including sleeping cars, until 1993 when it was discontinued by the Kennett Government.
+A passenger service was provided by V/Line with three weekly overnight services from Melbourne (known as The Vinelander), including sleeping cars and a Motorail service, until 1993 when it was discontinued by the Kennett Government.
 The former Bracks/Brumby Governments promised to re-open this line to passenger traffic as part of their pledges for the 1999, 2002 and 2006 elections.
 They also pledged the reopening of Clunes station in the 2010 election.

 In December 2007 work began on upgrading the line between Gheringhap (on the Geelong–Ballarat line) and Mildura, at a cost of $73 million and involving one in every two sleepers being replaced, and lifting maximum train speeds to 80 km/h.
 Current speeds are restricted to 50 km/h on one-third of the track and are as low as 30 km/h in some sections.
 In April 2008 it was announced that the Mildura–Yelta section of the line would also be upgraded, as part of the Victorian core grain network in a $23.7 million package with 6 other lines.